 Additional form

 • Motivation letter.
-The letter should depict the applicant’s study plans and academic goals, future career plans and professional goals, and contain a clear description of the personal and/or
+The letter should depict the applicant’s study plans and academic goals, future career plans and professional goals, and contain a clear description of the personal and/or academic motivation for applying for this particular programme.

 If educational documents are issued in a language other than English, Finnish or Swedish, official translations of them to one of these languages are required.